rohith-kumar53/Active-Directory-Home-Lab/README.md

 ## Steps

-### Step 1 ~ Installing Windows 10 Pro Virtual Machine
+### Step 1: Installing the Windows 10 Virtual Machine
-In this project Virtual box is used as the hypervisor but you can use any supported hypervisor you want.
+In this project, VirtualBox is used as the hypervisor, but you can use any supported hypervisor you prefer.

-Download the Windows 10 iso from the official Microsoft site.
+Download the Windows 10 ISO from the official Microsoft website.

-Now create a new Virtual Machine then select the iso image.
+Next, create a new Virtual Machine and select the ISO image.

 ![Screenshot 2025-02-21 182715](https://github.com/user-attachments/assets/5ac577d2-2eb3-4b3b-95cd-ebc6aaa16e1e)

-Check the Skip Unintended installation and assign the hardware resources you want, for memory, it is recommended to assign 4gb as Memory for better user experience.
+Check the 'Skip Unintended Installation' option and assign the hardware resources you want.
+For memory, it is recommended to allocate 4GB for better user experience.

 ![Screenshot 2025-02-21 184921](https://github.com/user-attachments/assets/6bcc9bbf-8ea6-4736-9169-6c1dbfb8e9f8)

-Select Windows 10 pro, so only you can able to connect to the domain and also you can perform other features like enabling rdp on this windows device, etc.
+Select Windows 10 Pro, so you will be able to connect to the domain and also perform other tasks, such as enabling RDP on this Windows device, etc.

 ![Screenshot 2025-02-21 185010](https://github.com/user-attachments/assets/051a5808-c1d6-4db7-a1af-aa10dbf169a8)

-check I don't have a product key and proceed with the installation.
+Check 'I don't have a product key' and proceed with the installation.

-Now you have succesfully Installed Windows 10 pro Virtual Machine.
+You have now successfully installed the Windows 10 Pro virtual machine.

-### Step 2 ~ Installing Windows Server 2022 Virtual Machine
+### Step 2: Installing the Windows Server 2022 Virtual Machine
-We are using Windows Server 2022 Version in this Project, you can download this from the official Microsoft site.
+We are using Windows Server 2022 in this project, and you can download it from the official Microsoft site.

-Now create a new Virtual Machine then select the iso image.
+Now, create a new virtual machine and select the ISO image.

 ![Screenshot 2025-02-21 185111](https://github.com/user-attachments/assets/4ce1245b-edc5-4cd8-b0e0-df99997b1001)

-Check the Skip Unintended installation and assign the hardware resources you want, for memory, it is recommended to assign 4gb as Memory for better user experience.
+Check 'Skip Unintended Installation' and assign the hardware resources you want.
+For memory, it is recommended to allocate 4GB for better user experience.

 ![Screenshot 2025-02-21 193158](https://github.com/user-attachments/assets/d922719f-d062-4227-afe7-19581e9af402)

-Select the Windows Server with Desktop Experience for Graphical User Interface.
+Select Windows Server with Desktop Experience for the graphical user interface.

-Proceed with the Installation.
+Proceed with the installation.

 ![Screenshot 2025-02-21 194134](https://github.com/user-attachments/assets/8b2f7edb-8435-4914-8197-f11cb45afbac)

-You can provide the Input key using this feature.
+You can provide the input key using this feature.

-Now you have succesfully Installed Windows 10 Server 2022 Virtual Machine.
+You have now successfully installed the Windows Server 2022 virtual machine.

-### Step 3 ~ Installing Parrot OS Virtual Machine
+### Step 3: Installing the Parrot OS Virtual Machine
-You can also use Kali Linux Alternatively.
-In here I am just gonna download the parrot OS for the Virutal Machine and Import the file to create the Virtual Machine.
+You can also use Kali Linux as an alternative.
+Here, I am just going to download Parrot OS for the virtual machine and import the file to create the virtual machine.

-Now you have succesfully Installed Parrot OS Virtual Machine.
+You have now successfully installed the Parrot OS virtual machine.

-### Step 4 ~ Installing Splunk Server
+### Step 4: Installing the Splunk Server

-In this project Ubunut Server is used to Configured Splunk Server.
-You can download the Ubuntu Server from the official site.
+In this project, Ubuntu Server is used to configure the Splunk Server.
+You can download Ubuntu Server from the official site.

-Now create a new Virtual Machine then select the iso image, Skip unintended installation and assign the Hardware resource. it is recommended to assign 8GB ram for this server because the splunks indexer need so much resources in order to work smoothly.
+Now, create a new virtual machine, select the ISO image, skip unintended installation, and assign the hardware resources.
+It is recommended to allocate 8GB of RAM for this server, as the Splunk indexer requires significant resources to function smoothly.

 Proceed with the Installation

-### Step 5 ~ Configuring Network
+### Step 5: Configuring the Network

-We need to Configure all the VM to the Same NAT Network.
+We need to configure all the VMs to the same NAT network.

 ![image](https://github.com/user-attachments/assets/7b144ed7-79a9-445e-8f9f-7246cacc11e7)

-We need to create a new NAT Network using with any private address ranges and naming the network according to our choice.
+We need to create a new NAT network using any private address range and name the network according to our preference.

 ![image](https://github.com/user-attachments/assets/52131323-20ba-41da-93d3-3a6a96f9c1ed)

-Now configure all the Projects Virtual Machine to the NAT Network we created before.
+Now, configure all the project’s virtual machines to the NAT network we created earlier.

-### Step 6 ~ Configuring Splunk Server
+### Step 6: Configuring the Splunk Server

-### Assigning Static Ip Address
+### Assigning a Static IP Address
-We are going to assign a static ip address to the Splunk Server.
+We are going to assign a static IP address to the Splunk server.

 ```
 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

-your filename might be different so it is best to first get into
+Your filename might be different, so it’s best to first navigate to..
 ```
 cd etc/netplan
 ```